 The examples above can become our use cases.
 What we necessarily do is apply a logical approach to break down a complicated situation or data set.
 This same approach of logical decision making is applied in decision trees.

 Looking forward to becoming a Machine Learning Engineer?
-Check out the Machine Learning Certification Course and get certified today.
+Check out the AI and ML Course and get certified today.

 The Approach to Decision Trees